reubenwbetts/Digitally-Controlled-Analog-EQ/Digital-Control/Bessel-Filter/readme.md

-**A Set of Matlab Scripts for Calculating Bessel Filter Component Values**
+**A set of Matlab scripts for calculating Bessel filter component values**

 Included is a set of matlab scripts, which can be used in conjuction with the SPICE simulation to verfy the calculations.